i10x-ai/getopenpay-go/docs/ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet.md

 `func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) UnsetLastFour()`

 UnsetLastFour ensures that no value is present for LastFour, not even an explicit nil
+### GetDisplayName

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetDisplayName() interface{}`

+GetDisplayName returns the DisplayName field if non-nil, zero value otherwise.

+### GetDisplayNameOk

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetDisplayNameOk() (*interface{}, bool)`

+GetDisplayNameOk returns a tuple with the DisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayName

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetDisplayName(v interface{})`

+SetDisplayName sets DisplayName field to given value.

+### SetDisplayNameNil

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetDisplayNameNil(b bool)`

+ SetDisplayNameNil sets the value for DisplayName to be an explicit nil

+### UnsetDisplayName
+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) UnsetDisplayName()`

+UnsetDisplayName ensures that no value is present for DisplayName, not even an explicit nil
 ### GetExpiryDate

 `func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetExpiryDate() interface{}`